confluentinc/confluent-kubernetes-examples/security/plaintext-basic-auth-ConnectAndSchemaRegistry/README.rst

 In this workflow scenario, you'll set up Connect with basic authentication.
 You will use Control Center to monitor and connect to a Confluent Platform.

-NOTE: Control Center does not support basic authentication to the Connect Cluster and you will not be able to connect to it via the UI.
+NOTE: Control Center does not support basic authentication to the Connect Cluster or Schema Registry cluster and you will not be able to connect to it via the UI.

 The goal for this scenario is for you to: